MichaelRafferty/ConTroll/README.md

 - portal
   - Login page/functions  (Supports mail tokens, Google/Facebook and potentially other "login with") and passkeys
   - Portal - main home page, see/pay for memberships
+  - paymentHistory - moved from main page
+  - add - add new accounts
-  - addUpdate - add/update information/memberships
+  - cart - add new memberships
   - accountSettings - alternate identities (emails), passkeys, and people you manage
   - Membership History - current and prior years registrations
   - respond - back end respond to authorization requests